atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

   signing a transaction for AtomOne.
 Basically, for `MsgBurn` ATONE and PHOTON are accepted, for all other messages, only PHOTON is accepted.
-While this may seem obvious, it can be confusing because as far as we know, wallets do not have logic regarding the choice of the fee tokens.
+While this may seem obvious, it can be confusing because as far as we know, wallets do not have message-based logic regarding the choice of the fee token.
 Maybe it is time to start discussion with some wallets dev regarding that, this would improve the UX.

 > [!NOTE]
 > XXX [`TxFeeChecker`] allows to override the tx fee, one solution for the